One of the most serious chronic illnesses dogs suffer from is canine diabetes — a disease characterized by improper pancreas function.

 - Contains a very low carbohydrate content

-- It is absolutely bursting with protein content
+- It is bursting with protein content

 - Most dogs love the taste and digested this food without issue